 Finally, as saints are the earth in this analogy, what's being burned is the thorns and briers, whatever those things are.
 Not the earth, not the people in question.

-This should hopefully dispel the assertions of so many who proclaim that this passage is about people who lose their salvation.
+This should hopefully dispel the assertions of so many who claim this passage is about those who lose their salvation.